yuhorizons/yuhorizons.github.io/recipes/movie.md

 * Dir-Edwin throws cicada on Mei (cicada on face)
 * Mei:
 * You got to do better than that
-* Dir-Edwin throws bees at Mei (bees on face)
+* Dir-Edwin throws bees at Mei (bees on face), ahhh, I hate bees
 * DIR-Snake on face
 * DIR-Possum on head
 * DIR-Cat on head/cute cat
 * DIR-Toad on my head
 * DIR-Parrot gang after bird flu (chirp)
+* DIR-Funny Chicken
 * DIR-Ground hog
 * DIR-Cockroach
-* DIR-MEI finally faints
+* DIR-MEI finally faints, opens mouth (insects in mouth)
 * ---
 * Action Plan2 - Ming enters through front door
 * =============================================